NicholasMalamud/MySimplePlanner-Application/README.md

 Description:

-      A simple Python planner with tkinter ui
+      A simple Python planner with tkinter UI

 Contents: